-The product mix is a sales term defined as a product line in its entirety, while product mix is generally understood to be individual product lines.
-A product line means a group of related products in a category that are alike or can be marketed together to increase sales volume and variety.
+The product mix is a sales term that refers to a product line.
+A product line means a group of products in a category you market together to increase sales volume.

 Ambit and Scope

-The marketing mix is a broad term, and it encompasses product, price, promotion, place, product development, and product life cycle.
+The marketing mix is a broad term encompassing product, price, promotion, place, product development, and product life cycle.

-While product mix is a much narrower term that defines individual product lines, the product mix is a subset of the marketing mix that contains a product line within the marketing department’s control.
+On the contrary, the product mix is a much narrower term defining individual product lines.
+The product mix is a subset of the marketing mix that contains a product line within the marketing department’s control.

-The marketing mix can change over time, and this concept evolves according to the changing circumstances, market, and customer needs.
+The marketing mix can change over time.
+This concept evolves as per the changing circumstances, market, and customer needs.

-While the product mix is static, the product mix is limited to the company’s product line.
+On the other hand, the product mix is static.
+The product mix is limited to the company’s product line.
 Therefore, the variability is much lower here.

-Marketing mix has multiple constituents; hence it is much more important from the strategic point of view.
+The marketing mix has multiple constituents.
+Hence, it has a more strategic point of view.

-The product mix has far less impact than the marketing mix in terms of importance and exposure, and it is because it has limited scope and deals only with a single component.
+The product mix has far less impact than the marketing mix regarding importance and exposure.
+This is due to its limited scope since it deals only with a single component.

 More like this: